gandikish/gandikish/README.md

 Web Developer and Designer UX-UI
 --------------------------------

-I am a 19-year-old Venezuelan front-end developer.
-I have been passionate about technology and design since I was a child.
-I love creating innovative web experiences that make people's lives easier and more enjoyable.

 * 🌍  I'm based in Venezuela
 * ✉️  You can contact me at [mariavgg.2004@gmail.com](mailto:mariavgg.2004@gmail.com)